freeCodeCamp/guide/src/pages/bootstrap/bootstrap-icons/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+Better known as "Glyphicons" in the Bootstrap community, are icons used in buttons, button groups for a toolbar, navigation or prepended form inputs.